blueprint-platform/codegen-blueprint/docs/guides/how-to-explore-hexagonal-architecture.md

 This section demonstrates the **actual, supported CLI contract** for Codegen Blueprint **1.0.0 GA** when generating a **Hexagonal Architecture** project.

-The command below reflects the real engine behavior, generated structure, and enforcement capabilities — no placeholders, no aspirational flags.
+The command below reflects the real engine behavior, generated structure, and guardrails capabilities — no placeholders, no aspirational flags.

 ---